fabrizioT/bCombat/readme.md

 delete "@bcombat" folder as well as "userconfig\bcombat_config.hpp" configuration file.

 +   Extract the bCombat zip package anywhere.
-+  [Users downloading mod from GitHub]: you have to rename "bCombat-master" folder to "@bcombat"
++  [ GitHub sources only ]: you have to rename "bCombat-master" folder to "@bcombat"
 +   Move "@bcombat" folder from extraction location to your ArmA 3 main folder ( usually: <Your Steam Path>\steamapps\common\Arma 3\ )
 +   Move "userconfig" folder from "@bcombat" folder to your ArmA 3 main folder.